magento/pagebuilder-docs/docs/styling/how-to-override-pagebuilder-styles.md

 ## CSS selector override example

-For example, if you wanted to override the CSS that Page Builder applies to the `Heading` content type, you could use a selector pattern that targets one of the `Heading` HTML elements (like `h1`), which would create a CSS specificity of `111`, as shown here:
+If you want to override just _one_ of the HTML heading elements (`h1 - h6`), you would start with `#html-body` (as always), add the content type `heading` attribute, then add the heading element you want to override.
+That combination creates a CSS specificity of `111`, just enough to override Page Builder:

 ```scss
 #html-body h1[data-content-type="heading"] {}